MANISH-Kun/Employee-Salary-Prediction-Manish/README.md

-# 💼 Employee Salary Prediction – Manish Kun
+# 💼 Employee Salary Prediction – Manish

 This project predicts whether an individual earns **more than $50K per year** based on demographic and professional attributes using Machine Learning.
 Built as part of the **AICTE – Edunet Foundation IBM SkillsBuild Internship**, it includes a web interface powered by **Streamlit** for both manual and batch predictions.